 The type affects the quality.
 Put a better way, smartphone meters can vary a lot in how well they detect sound versus a true hardware-based meter which is more accurate.
 Smartphone meters are also often limited to 100 dB and rely on the phone’s microphone, unless a measurement microphone is purchased for the phone – at that point, why not just buy a real meter.
 Meters can be re-calibrated if necessary.

 Primarily, I use a hardware-based meter but do use an iPhone meter on occassion, such as if I’m at a loud restaurant and curious about the volume, again, audio geek that I am.
-My recommendation is for a hardware-based meter when taking front-of-house measurements.
+My recommendation is for a hardware-based meter when taking front-of-house measurements such as the:

 Please note that while the measurement is defined as dB SPL, for ease, I’ll be using the generic term “volume” going forward.